 \subsection{Evaluation of Adversarial Defense}

-We adopted SOTA adversarial purifiers for comparison, including diffusion model-based approaches \citep{nie2022DiffPure,zhang2023ScoreOpt,yoon2021adversarial} and non-diffusion-based approaches \citep{alfarra2022AntiAdversaries,ho2022disco,shi2021online,hill2020stochastic, wu2020adversarial}.
-For DiffPure \citep{nie2022DiffPure}, we used the official code and tested the purifier under the same experimental setup mentioned in \cref{sec:Datasets_Detail}.
-For ScoreOpt \citep{zhang2023ScoreOpt}, the classifier was trained by the authors and not from RobustBench.
+We adopted SOTA adversarial purifiers for comparison, including diffusion model-based approaches \cite{nie2022DiffPure,zhang2023ScoreOpt,yoon2021adversarial} and non-diffusion-based approaches \cite{alfarra2022AntiAdversaries,hill2020stochastic,ho2022disco,shi2021online,wu2020adversarial}.
+For DiffPure \cite{nie2022DiffPure}, we used the official code and tested the purifier under the same experimental setup mentioned in Sec. \ref{sec:Datasets_Detail}.
+For ScoreOpt \cite{zhang2023ScoreOpt}, the classifier was trained by the authors and not from RobustBench.
 For a fair comparison, we used the official code and only replaced the default classifier of ScoreOpt with the WRN-28-10 model provided by RobustBench.
-DRAM \citep{tsai2023testMAE} was not selected for comparison because DRAM involved the detection of adversarial samples that is not required in our framework.

 \Cref{Table:Robustness_cifar10} shows the comparison results with dataset CIFAR-10.
-We have observations as follows: (1) For robust accuracy, our MAEP and ScoreOpt-O \citep{zhang2023ScoreOpt} are comparable but better than DiffPure \citep{nie2022DiffPure}.
-However, for clean accuracy, MAEP performs better than \citep{nie2022DiffPure}\citep{zhang2023ScoreOpt}.
+We have observations as follows: (1) For robust accuracy, MAEP and ScoreOpt-O \cite{zhang2023ScoreOpt} are comparable but better than DiffPure \cite{nie2022DiffPure}.
+However, for clean accuracy, MAEP performs better than \cite{nie2022DiffPure}\cite{zhang2023ScoreOpt}.
 (2) MAEP and diffusion-based defenses are generally better than other methods in terms of average accuracy.
-For AutoAttack with budget of $\ell_2$-norm, please see Table \ref{Tab:ACC_L2}.

 For CIFAR100, the robustness comparison results are shown in \Cref{Table:Robustness_cifar100}.
 Different from CIFAR-10, under CIFAR-100, DISCO performs better than DiffPure for both clean and robust accuracy, and MAEP outperforms DISCO and DiffPure with a large gap.
 It is noteworthy that for both MAEP and DISCO, their robust accuracy is higher than clean accuracy.
 One possible explanation is that they primarily learn the mapping from the adversarial image $x_{adv}$ to the clean image $x$.
 This conforms to the verification in \Cref{Tab:ADV} and depicts that the theoretical optimal situation, in which the robust accuracy is higher than clean accuracy, may exist.